Introduction

 Tax systems distinguish between labor income, capital income, and wealth gains.
 In many economies, returns from financial and real-estate assets receive more favorable tax treatment than wages.
 This differentiation benefits individuals who are able to accumulate assets earlier in life, a condition less common among women because of more irregular income trajectories.

 Public finance research shows that tax systems tend to reinforce wealth concentration when exemptions and reduced rates apply to capital gains (Piketty, Saez & Zucman, 2018).
 For women, whose wealth is more frequently concentrated in labor income rather than in assets, this structure restricts the ability to convert labor effort into long-term wealth accumulation.
-This mechanism helps explain why investment strategies generate structurally different returns, as discussed in Investing for Women: Why a Different Approach Outperforms in the Long Run.

-Fiscal benefits and inequality in access
+Fiscal Benefits and Inequality in Access

 In addition to direct taxation, fiscal incentives related to private pensions, investment accounts, and housing assets play a significant role in wealth formation.
 These incentives implicitly assume the existence of continuous savings capacity and stable disposable income—conditions that are less common in average female economic trajectories.
 Consequently, fiscal benefits tend to be utilized disproportionately by individuals with greater economic stability.